DjCary/djcary.github.io/about.md

       <div class="col-md-12">
         <div class="block">
           <h2>Get in touch with me.</h2>
-          <p>I don't always responds and when I do it's often delayed.
+          <p>I don't always respond and when I do it's often delayed.
 Reach out for whatever and I'll respond if it seems like a good fit.</p>
           <a class="btn btn-default btn-call-to-action" href="{{ site.baseurl }}/contact" >Contact Dan</a>
         </div>
       </div>